LeftyBC/dotfile-linker/README.md

 ## Notes
 You should create a subdirectory "contrib/sources".
 We purposefully omit this directory in the repo to give you the opportunity to use ```git submodule``` or a project like [Giternal](https://github.com/patmaddox/giternal) to track them separately from the main linker repo.

+If any files already exist in your home directory, they will be backed up before being replaced by symlinks.

 ## License